scaomath/galerkin-transformer/README.md

 ```

 ## Example 2: Interface Darcy flow
-The baseline benchmark [`ex2_darcy.py`](./ex2_darcy.py): evaluation relative error is about `1e-2` with an interpolation-based CNN (CiNN) feature extractor.
-The coarse grid latent representation is sent to attention layers The operator input is discontinuous coefficient with a random interface sampled at a discrete grid, the output is a finite difference approximation to the solution restricted to the sampled grid from a `421x421` grid.
+The baseline benchmark [`ex2_darcy.py`](./ex2_darcy.py): evaluation relative error is about `1e-2` with a 3-level interpolation-based CNN (CiNN) feature extractor.
+The coarse grid latent representation is sent to attention layers The operator input is discontinuous coefficient with a random interface sampled at a discrete grid, the output is a finite difference approximation to the solution restricted to the sampled grid from a fine `421x421` grid.
 The coefficient in the validation set are not in the train set.

 Default benchmark on a 141x141 grid using the Galerkin Transformer, 10 Galerkin-type attention layers as the encoder and 2 spectral conv layers from [Li et al 2020](https://github.com/zongyi-li/fourier_neural_operator) as the decoder.
 There is a small dropout `5e-2` in the attention layer as well as in the feature extraction layer:
 ```bash